Here you can find GED® and TASC, HiSET test prep courses across America. This is 2016 edition of our GED classes and GED programs list.

 You online account with MyGED offers you a great guidance tool that takes you through the entire process, from preparation advice to scheduling your tests.
 Here you have access to all tools and support to deal with everything related to the GED test.
 Find more information about MyGED here.

-Submit HSE Classes
+Submit GED Classes

 If you represent an organization that offers GED test, HiSET, or TASC preparation, please inform us about your facility: